-At its October 19, 1995, regular board meeting, the Mississippi Community College Board officially adopted the Commission on Colleges of the Southern Association of Colleges and Schools' Criteria for Accreditation as the basic standards for quality and accountability for the state's public community and junior colleges.
+At its October 19, 1995, regular board meeting, the Mississippi Community College Board officially adopted the Commission on Colleges of the Southern Association of Colleges and Schools' Criteria for Accreditation, currently known as Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), as the basic standards for quality and accountability for the state's public community and junior colleges.

-The Mississippi Community College Board further accepted the Criteria for Accreditation of the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) as the standards for assuring financial adequacy for all state community and junior colleges.
+The Mississippi Community College Board further accepted the Criteria for Accreditation of the Commission on Colleges of the Southern Association of Colleges and Schools (SACS), currently known as SACSCOC, as the standards for assuring financial adequacy for all state community and junior colleges.
 In addition, the Mississippi Community College Board recognizes that all of the state's community and junior colleges must abide by all appertaining state and federal regulations regarding the receipt, management, and expenditure of funds.
 Direct governance of the state's community and junior colleges with regard to fiscal and other areas of function is the responsibility of the local boards of trustees.
 However, through the authority established in Section 37-4-3 of the Mississippi Code, the Mississippi Community College Board may request any such reports as the Board deems advisable to provide such information as needed to verify the fiscal condition of any of the state's community and junior colleges.